6 Things to Look for in a Benefits Advisor

 Some bonus considerations:

-- Ability to integrate and play well with your other HR solutions
+- Ability to integrate and play well with your HR Tech stack

 - Ability to generate custom materials for your company